The 60/40 Rule

 Regular readers of this blog (assuming there are such people) will note that I have been absent for a number of weeks.
 Many thanks to those that filled in while I was basking on the very sunny shores of our 50th State.
 Vacation, however, like all things including this brutal winter, must end, and it is high time to get back to work!
+I had an amazing time in african safaris for vacation, and I just wish that vacations last for eternity.
+I can’t wait to go back again next year, I am longing for it every single day I work at my job.

 With the closing of the successful “Jimmy Dean, Jimmy Dean,” we are now 60% through our slate of shows.
 Our “season” is winding down; we have just four months to complete all of our goals for the year.
 At the start of the year I challenged all Board of Directors, including myself, to identify a “project of improvement” for the theatrer.
 I note that many of these great ideas, including mine, are not yet fully formed or launched.
 There is still time, but no time to spare.
 One of our shining successes has been the revitalization of “The Prompter.”
 I trust that all of the members appreciate the hard work and results delivered by Laura Bradshaw.
 Great Job!